sociocs/docs/README.md

 ## What do you mean by web app?

 Web app is our website / web portal available at <a href="https://app.sociocs.com" target="_blank">app.sociocs.com</a>.

+## How to pronounce 'Sociocs'?

+Different people say it differently and we're fine with it.
+We pronounce it as 'Socio-C-S'.